stalniy/casl/packages/casl-react/README.md

 </Can>
 ```

-There are several other property aliases which allow to construct a readable question:
+There are several other property aliases which allow to construct a readable question (all possible combinations of readable alias names can be found in [Typescript definitions](./index.d.ts#L4):

 * use `a` (or `an`) alias when you check by Type